openl2m/openl2m/docs/faq.rst

 * **How can I import devices from <name your NMS here>?**

-The Django python API is fully supported.
+The Django command-line Python API is fully supported.
 You can write a custom stand-alone import script using whatever NMS API you have to read your device data and import into OpenL2M.
 See the ./scripts/example.py file for more details.

 * **How do I debug OpenL2M?**